ThePixelExpert/The-Data-Forge/README.md

 - [ ] Make ability to have multiple files under the same structure
 - [ ] Make a gui for ease of use
-  - [ x ] make a tab to add fileStructures, and add files/ file data
+  - [x] make a tab to add fileStructures, and add files/ file data
   - [ ] be able to fiew the files from within the gui
   - [ ] be able to get certain data from a given file
   - [ ] make a debug console tab if the console does not print anything out anymore